Monorepo

-In version-control systems, a monorepo ("mono" meaning 'single' and "repo" being short for 'repository') is a software-development strategy in which the code for a number of projects is stored in the same repository.
+In version-control systems, a monorepo or monorepository ("mono" meaning 'single' and "repo" being short for 'repository') is a software-development strategy in which the code for a number of projects is stored in the same repository.
 This practice dates back to at least the early 2000s, when it was commonly called a shared codebase.
 Google, Meta, Microsoft, Uber, Airbnb, and Twitter all employ very large monorepos with varying strategies to scale build systems and version control software with a large volume of code and daily changes.

-A related concept is a monolithic application, but whereas a monolith combines its sub-projects into one large project, a monorepo may contain multiple independent projects.
+A related concept is a monolithic application, but whereas a monolith combines its sub-projects into one large project, a monorepo may contain multiple independent and unrelated projects.

 Advantages

-There are a number of potential advantages to a monorepo over individual repositories:
+There are a number of potential advantages to implementing a monorepo rather than separate repositories: